 (Diagram adapted from Skyscraperpage.com)

 Thanks to Alicantevivo.org for inspiring me to write this blog.
-I can see the mast from my house and had always wanted to know a little more about it.
+I could see the mast from my house in Guardamar when I lived there and had always wanted to know a little more about it.